 Development of MiRo’s brain-like control system is continuing at the University of Sheffield with support from the EU Horizon 2020 Human Brain Project.
 Here the goal is to synthesise a brain-inspired memory system for MiRo that will help him to understand and remember his physical and social world.

 The creators of MiRo plan to work alongside the wider research community in robotics and artificial intelligence to create new functionality and provide MiRo with advanced sensory processing, planning, understanding of spoken commands and social intelligence.
 Developers can work to extend the 3B-CS architecture or they can program the robot with their own software, for instance using the popular Robot Operating System (ROS).
 Future applications go beyond companion robots and include robot-assisted therapy for young and old, robots for school and university education, and for greeting and entertaining visitors at public attractions such as museums.

 Launching the robot, Consequential Robotics founder and lead designer Sebastian Conran said: “The goal of our company is to bring autonomous devices into people’s lives in way that will be emotionally engaging, friendly and useful.
 We know that having a pet can improve people’s well-being, and we believe that companion robots can also offer additional forms of support and companionship.
 We hope that MiRO can be the forebear of these robot companions of the future”.
-A limited number of MiRo platforms are available to professional researchers for £1,900 + Tax & Shipping.
+A limited number of MiRo platforms are available now to professional researchers.

 For more information about MiRo visit consequentialrobotics.com/miro

 To talk to the MiRo development team phone: